rickstaa/stable-learning-control/docs/source/utils/tester.rst

     :obj:`bool`.
 Specifies whether you want to automatically disable the baseline (i.e., zero disturbance) from being added to the disturbance array.

-.. option:: --obs
+.. option:: --obs, default=None

     *:obj:`list of ints`*.
 The observations you want to show in the observations/reference plots.
-By default, all observations will be shown.
+The default value of :obj:`None` means all observations will be shown.

 .. option:: --merged, default=False